Toward an affordable density-based measure for the quality of a coupled cluster calculation: Results and Discussion

-Overall, for the sequences considered, $r_{I}$[(T)] has a sizable Pearson R=0.86 with \%TAE[(T)].
-This is quite unlike what was previously found in Ref.\onlinecite{jmlm306}, where the energy-based diagnostics were found to be in a different variable cluster from the singles- and doubles-based diagnostic.
+Overall, for the set union of the various sequences considered, $r_{I}$[(T)] has a sizable Pearson R=0.86 with \%TAE[(T)].
+This is quite unlike what was previously found in Ref.\onlinecite{jmlm306}, where the energy-based correlation measures were found to be in a different variable cluster from the singles- and doubles-based `diagnostics'.
 Thus $r_{I}$[(T)] bridges between two hitherto disjoint blocks in the $R$ matrix between the variables (see Figure~\ref{fig:r2-heatmap}).

-$\Delta I_{ND}$[(T)] statistically is fairly similar to the DAD variants (especially DAD[CCSDTQ]) and especially to the venerable T1 diagnostic.
-The same is true for $\Delta I_{ND}$[(Q)].
-Note that the latter is statistically almost a factor of six smaller, and indeed comparison, like between DAD[CCSD], DAD[CCSDT], and DAD[CCSDTQ] shows how the two diagnostic families both taper off toward zero as the level of theory is improved.
+$\Delta \overline{I_{\rm ND}}$[(T)] statistically is fairly similar to the DAD variants (especially DAD[CCSDTQ]) and especially to the venerable ${\cal T}_1$ `diagnostic'.
+The same is true for $\Delta \overline{I_{\rm ND}}$[(Q)], which is too expensive for routine evaluation but is statistically almost a factor of six smaller than $\Delta \overline{I_{\rm ND}}$[(T)].
+Analogous to the progression DAD[CCSD], DAD[CCSDT], and DAD[CCSDTQ], it demonstrates how the two diagnostic families both taper off toward zero as the level of theory is improved.

-How does one need to interpret a small $\Delta I_{ND}$[(T)]?
+How does one need to interpret a small $\Delta \overline{I_{\rm ND}}$[(T)]?
+(It can be easily verified from the ESI that the expression is non-negative for all systems considered.)
 Effectively, it means that the density does not significantly change between CCSD and CCSD(T), and that the (T) correlation hence primarily reflects dynamical correlation, for which the quasiperturbative (T) treatment should be adequate.
-Conversely, if $\Delta I_{ND}$[(T)] is significant, then (T) may not be sufficient anymore and an iterative treatment of triples would be indicated.
+Conversely, if $\Delta \overline{I_{\rm ND}}$[(T)] is significant, then (T) may not be sufficient anymore and an iterative treatment of triples would be indicated.

 What happens beyond CCSDT(Q)?
 We were only able to evaluate full CCSDTQ for a subset of systems (essentially W4-11\cite{jmlm235} plus FNO and ClNO) in the cc-pVDZ basis set.
 However, with the unpolarized variant of this basis set, cc-pVDZ(p,s), we were able to cover all the closed-shell W4-17 species except for four: \ce{C2F6}, \ce{C2Cl6}, benzene, and n-pentane.
-In almost all cases, the $\Delta I_{ND}$[Q-(Q)] values are less than 0.0002; the conspicuous exceptions are \ce{C2} -0.0048, \ce{BN} -0.0039, and \ce{HOClO} +0.0030.
+In almost all cases, the $\Delta \overline{I_{\rm ND}}$[Q-(Q)] values are less than 0.0002; the conspicuous exceptions are \ce{C2} -0.0048, \ce{BN} -0.0039, and \ce{HOClO} +0.0030.
 Even the strongly multireference \ce{O3} and \ce{S4} species both render a fairly modest -0.0009.
 In fact, in such cases as \ce{P2}, \ce{HClO3}, \ce{ClF5}, \ce{HCNO}, and \ce{ClNO}, the higher-order quadruples partly compensate for the (Q) contribution.

 For the smaller species, we of course can consider the polarized cc-pVDZ basis set.
 The outliers here are \ce{C2} -0.0050, \ce{BN} -0.0062, \ce{O3} -0.0010, \ce{S4} -0.0012.
 Here too, as can be seen in the ESI, partial compensation with (Q) takes place.
 For \ce{HClO2}, the large $Q-(Q)$ contribution seen with the cc-pVDZ(p,s) basis set is revealed to be an artifact of the small basis set: it is well known (see, e.g., Ref.\onlinecite{jmlm191} for a review) that for second-row elements in high oxidation states, the $3d$ orbitals acquire some `honorary valence' character as back-bonding recipients from chalcogen or halogen lone pairs.
 For the diatomics, the corresponding values with the cc-pVTZ basis set are: \ce{C2} -0.0040, \ce{BN} -0.0070, \ce{SiO} -0.0006; once again, just different at the margins from cc-pVDZ.